Ki-Ki

 How to write a privacy policy that does not backfire

 Privacy policies do not impress anyone when they are long.
-They impress people when they are honest, specific, and match what the organisation actually does.
+They impress people when they are honest, specific, and match what the organisation actually does in practice.

 Why small organisations struggle with privacy policies

-Many policies are copy-pasted from templates designed for large companies.
-These documents include features you do not use and promises you cannot keep.
+Many policies are copy pasted from templates designed for large companies.
+These documents include tools you do not use and promises you cannot keep.

 This creates risk.
 If your policy says you do something, legally you must do it.
-If you don’t, the policy becomes evidence against you in a complaint.
+If you do not, the policy becomes evidence against you in a complaint.

 What a small organisation actually needs to cover